 When you think of an Albania trip, you may imagine thoughts of the quintessential Eastern Europe that many western countries have been fed via movies, television, social media, etc. (Think, Borat.)
-Admittedly, I suppose, that I too expected and secretly wanted to experience this but Albania simply wasn’t that.
+Admittedly, I suppose, that I too expected and secretly wanted to experience this during my Albania Backpacking trip but Albania simply wasn’t that.
 It truly broke the preconceived stereotypes I thought I would have of Albania.

-Get all the travel information, tips and recommendations you need, to travel in Albania using this easy to follow travel guide.
+Get all the travel information, tips and recommendations you need, from my Albania Backpacking adventure to plan your own travel in Albania using this full guide on Albania.

 5 Day Trip : 3 days in Tirana, 2 days in Shkodra